xilution/xilution-react-todomvc/README.md

 ## Installation

-* Work In Progress
-* In the meantime, see makefile for installation tasks
+* The installation steps are still a work in progress.
+In the meantime, see makefile for installation tasks

 ## To Test